comychitz/knowledge/networking/networksecurity.md

   * good news travels fast and bad news travels slow
 * BGP - Border Gateway Protocol
   * a path-vector INTER-AS protocol
-  * just like distance-vecotr, but routing updates for each entry also contains an AS-level path to destination
+  * just like distance-vector, but routing updates for each entry also contains an AS-level path to destination
   * each BGP router receives UPDATE messages from neighbors, selects one “best” path for each prefix and advertises to its neighbors
 * BGP Security
   * update messages contain no authentication, however, today they are sent over secure tunnels